© 2019 Baptist Health. All Rights Reserved.

 True or false: Spastic cerebral palsy is the most common type of cerebral palsy.

 True.
-About 80 percent of cerebral palsy cases are spastic cerebral palsy.
+About 80% of cerebral palsy cases are spastic cerebral palsy.
 People with spastic cerebral palsy have increased muscle tone, which means that their muscles are very stiff and can spasm.
 Children with spastic cerebral palsy often move with difficulty.

 True or false: Babies can show signs of cerebral palsy before they reach 6 months of age.